boyan1001/LetltCode_codebook/README.md

 │  ├── /algo/            Some useful functions in <algorithm.h> and sorting algorithm │  ├── /input_output/    Something about I/O, likes getline() and stringstream
 │  ├── accumulate.cpp
-│  ├── binarySearch.cpp  Some functions about binary search, likes lowerbound() │  └── ...
+│  ├── binarySearch.cpp  Some functions about binary search, likes lowerboun │  └── ...
 ├── /dp/
 ├── /graph/